jackhallybone/quick-tk-gui/README.md

 ```

 ## Timing

+Many factors impact the timing of visual updates and user input capture.

+When a prompt is added, a timestamp is taken as close to the visual render as possible and saved to the `presentation_timestamp` attribute.
+Similarly, the `wait_for_response()` method returns a timestamp taken as close to the user input as possible.

+### Clock

 The timestamp of the user response returned by `prompt.wait_for_response()` is taken from the `gui` clock.
 By default this uses `time.time()` and can be accessed with `gui.now`.